Trump tests negative for coronavirus, White House says, after report valet infected

-President Donald Trump and Vice President Mike Pence have tested negative for coronavirus after finding out a member of the U.S. military who worked on the White House campus had become infected, a White House spokesman said on Thursday.
+President Donald Trump and Vice President Mike Pence have tested negative for the novel coronavirus after a member of the U.S. military who worked at the White House was found to have been infected, a White House spokesman said on Thursday.

-The military official was identified by CNN as personal valet to Trump.
+The military official was identified by CNN as a personal valet to Trump.
+"We were recently notified by the White House Medical Unit that a member of the United States Military, who works on the White House campus, has tested positive for Coronavirus.
+The President and the Vice President have since tested negative for the virus and they remain in great health," spokesman Hogan Gidley said in a statement.

+Trump has now been tested at least twice for the coronavirus and both times tested negative.
+A test on April 2 came out negative, the White House said.
+On April 3, the the White House said that anyone expected to be near Trump or Pence will be given a rapid COVID-19 test out of an abundance of caution.

 - READ MORE ON: